ibm-cloud-docs/codeengine/troubleshoot-build.md

     ```
     {: pre}

 3. Use the  [`ibmcloud ce buildrun submit`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-submit) command to submit a new build run.
-Make sure to use a different build run name from the failed build run, or ensure that you delete the failed build run by using the [`ibmcloud ce buildrun delete`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-delete) command.
+For the `buildrun submit` command, you must specify the `--build` option to provide the name of your build configuration.
+You can optionally specify the `--name` option  to provide the name for this build run.
+If you specify the `--name` option, make sure that you use a different build run name from the failed build run, or ensure that you delete the failed build run by using the [`ibmcloud ce buildrun delete`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-delete) command.
 For example,

     ```
     ibmcloud ce buildrun submit --build <BUILD_NAME> --name <BUILDRUN_NAME>